zeppe-lin/rejmerge/README.md

 - man page have been split in 2 (two) man pages: rejmerge(8) and rejmerge.conf(5)
 - added GNU-style options and help message
+- added `-c/--config` option to specify an alternative configuration file
 - added bash completion

 For support of suckless' sbase utilities look at the following commit: